codemancers/rails-mailgun/README.md

 end
 ```

+## Running the specs
+Specs can be run via:

+    bundle exec rspec spec/*_spec.rb

 ## TODO
 1. Add error handling once the response is received from mailgun
 2. Write a helper rake task to quickly check whether integration is working or not!